-ISA is working with states and the federal government to make sure that the sign and graphics industry is considered an “essential business” that must remain open to continue to serve vital infrastructure, manufacturing and retail services throughout our country.
+From the start of the state and local shutdowns, ISA advised sign and graphics companies and government officials that our industry is “essential” and must remain open to continue to serve vital infrastructure, manufacturing and retail services throughout our country.

-Please click here for the latest information on each individual state's local and emergency orders (this document will be updated as circumstances warrant).
+Please click here for the latest information on each individual state's local and emergency orders, as well as the latest reopenings.

 WHAT ARE "ESSENTIAL BUSINESSES”

 “Essential businesses” which are being allowed to stay open to serve the public typically include (but are not limited to) health care facilities, pharmacies, grocery stores, convenience stores, auto parts stores, banks and gas stations.
 These “essential businesses” depend on the sign and graphics industry for their marketing and communications needs.
-While sign and graphics companies are not being explicitly listed as “essential businesses,” our industry supplies “essential businesses” and therefore should be allowed to remain open, to an extent.
+Our industry provides critical supply and construction services to “essential businesses” and therefore should be allowed to remain open, to an extent.
 Keep in mind that even if your business supports essential businesses, that may only address certain aspects of your business, and a limited number of your employees.

 NEXT STEPS FOR SIGN COMPANIES

 Being considered as part of our nation’s “critical infrastructure” is great, but that doesn’t mean it’s back to business as usual for our industry.
 Sign and graphics companies must have a plan that meets CDC recommended guidelines to maintain employee safety, and determine how many employees must be in the business’s physical location in order to do the “essential” work.

 Many sign and graphics companies provide temporary signage to communicate valuable messages to the public during difficult times.
 ISA encourages all sign and graphics companies to contribute to these efforts as much as possible.

 You can also find a list of suppliers and distributors who are open for business and can provide vital resources.